timwhite/python-iview/README.md

 appropriately named.
 Downloaded files always use the FLV container format, despite any “.mp4” suffix in the original name.

-Unless the _AkamaiHDUnmetered_ host is used, _rtmpdump_ must be set up correctly.
+Unless the “AkamaiHDUnmetered” streaming host is used, _rtmpdump_ must be set up correctly.
 If downloading doesn’t work, type “rtmpdump” and see if it does anything.
 If not, install it, or put it somewhere on your $PATH.

 Downloads may be interrupted and resumed, depending on the streaming server used.
-The RTMP downloader supports resuming files, but the new HDS downloader for the _AkamaiHDUnmetered_ host currently does not.
+The RTMP downloader supports resuming files, but the new HDS downloader for the “AkamaiHDUnmetered” host currently does not.

 Hacking
 =======

 Uh...good luck.

-There are a few variables that can be edited in the "config.py" file.
+There are a few variables that can be edited in the “config.py” file.

 :wq